John 5:1-16Introductory Prayer:

 Lord, help me to be humble of heart so you will heal me.allow me to commit myself to live a life of humility.1.
 Christ's Power is Stronger:

 Persisting Illness.
 The man in the Gospel was sick for 38 years.
-Located at the Sheep Gate, His sickness epitomizes serves as an example of a life of sin.
+Located at the Sheep Gate, his sickness epitomizes serves as an example of a life of sin.
 In 1 John 2:16 we read about a triple spiritual sickness: “The lust of the flesh, the lust of the eyes and the pride of life.”
 However, not even a sickness persisting for 38 years is able to escape Jesus’ curing power.
 The power of Christ is stronger still.
 Not even a sickness persisting for 38 years is able to escape Jesus’ healing power.
 We should therefore take hope, for no sickness, no sin – or life of sin – is too great for Him to cure.
-All that is needed is that we turn to him with a humble and contrite heart: “Lord, I am not worthy, but only say the word and I shall be healed.”
+All that is needed is that we turn to him with a humble and contrite heart: “Lord, I am not worthy, but only say the word and I shall be healed.”2.
+Revealing Our Weaknesses:

 As Easter approaches, I will humbly recognize my sinfulness and seek God’s healing grace in the sacrament of confession.